FYP-Jalien/jalien-setup/README.md

 ## Intructions of use:

+##### Dependecies
+For host system
+- docker
+- docker-compose
+- java 11.08+
+- MySQL
+- jalien repository clone and or alien-cs.jar

 ##### Building containers
 Build containers using `make all` in `/path/to/repo` on your local system

 ##### Setup
 - Export `$SHARED_VOLUME` (eg: `export SHARED_VOLUME=/path/doesn't/exist/yet`)
-- Run `/path/to/repo/bin/jared --jar /path/to/jar --volume $SHARED_VOLUME`
+- Run `/path/to/repo/bin/jared --jar /path/to/jalien/jar --volume $SHARED_VOLUME`
 - Config, logs and certificates can be found in `$SHARED_VOLUME`, along with `docker-compose.yml` and `env_setup.sh`

 ##### Deploy containers